 The final two parts apply to men only, especially men over fifty.
 They talk about my specific surgery:

 – 4: Prostate Enlargement Versus Cancer – problems of the prostate and their cure

 – 5: Prostatectomy Cures BPH – prostatectomy as the definitive cure for an enlarged prostate, also known as BPH

-We’ll now discuss the risks associated with anesthesia, and how hospitals attempt to minimize those risks.
+We’ll now discuss the risks associated with anesthesia, and how hospitals control those risks in order to achieve surgery success.